risawitama/verbose-potato/README.md

-## I've just written a song about a tortilla.
-Well, it is more of a rap really.
+## I’ve just been reading a book about anti-gravity, it’s impossible to put down!